starteNCS/drl-bomberman/README.md

   - The epsilon greedy was already used in the base deep q network.
 Using epsilon greedy, the agent will choose a random action of the action space, when a random value is below the epsilon-value.
     With epsilon decay, this epsilon value will decrease over time.
-Therefore the agent will explore a lot in the beginning (by choosing random actions) and later depend more on the trained behaviour
+Therefore the agent will explore a lot in the beginning (by choosing random actions) and later depend more on the trained behaviour.

+    The code used to implement this epsilon decay is inspired by the code provided as an example in learning agent.

   - Q Value:
     ![q_value](scripts/q_learning/versions/1_epsilon_decay/q_value.png)
     There is a clear convergence after around 5000 episodes.